Complete Guide on How to Sell Jewelry Online

 1.2 Fine Jewelry

-- They are usually composed of rare gemstones like diamonds, rubies, sapphires and expensive precious metals like gold, white gold, platinum, etc.
+- Usually composed of rare gemstones like diamonds, rubies, sapphires and expensive precious metals like gold, white gold and platinum.

-- Fine jewellery is often considered as an investment that can last for generations.
-They are a good option for people who like to wear jewelry all the time.
+- Often considered as an investment that can last for generations.
+Good option for people who like to wear jewelry all the time.

-- Fine jewelry is usually saved for special occasions like marriage, engagement, etc.
+- Usually saved for special occasions like marriages and engagements.

 1.3 Semi-fine Jewelry

-- They fall between Fine Jewelry and Fashion Jewelry.
+- Somewhere between Fine Jewelry and Fashion Jewelry.

-- They usually consist of mid-range jewelry made of gold plated, gold vermeil (a thicker gold plating) or gold fill jewelry.
+- Usually consist of mid-range jewelry made of gold plated, gold vermeil (a thicker gold plating) or gold fill jewelry.

-- Semi-fine jewelry does not last a lifetime but they always follow the current fashion trend.
+- Does not last a lifetime but they always follow the current fashion trend.

-- It offers a wide range of on current trend jewelry at affordable prices.
+- Offers a wide range of on current trend jewelry at affordable prices.

 2. Where to Sell